connervieira/Assassin/README.md

 In most regions, Assassin is completely legal to possess and use.
 However, some areas might place legal restrictions on certain features, like traffic camera alerting, or certain devices, like radio receivers and transmitters.

+Additionally, Assassin should not be relied upon for safety critical tasks.
+For example, if you suspect someone may be attempting to track you, you absolutely should not rely entirely on Assassin's Bluetooth tracker detection.
+While Assassin is intended to be as reliable, it is far from infallible.

 ## Description